 This pinto bean soup recipe transforms your kitchen with the delicious aromas of a simmering, easy, tasty soup.
-It’s simple to make and full of all the smoky, savory flavors you’ve grown to love in traditional soups.
-Serve this homemade vegetarian soup with cornbread or dinner rolls and with a dollop of creamy vegan sour cream and hot sauce.
+It’s simple to make and full of all the smoky, savory flavors you’ve grown to love.
+Serve this homemade vegetarian soup with vegan cornbread or dinner rolls and with a dollop of creamy cashew cream and hot sauce.

 I’m celebrating national soup month, so be sure to scroll to the bottom of this post (past the recipe) for links to some more awesome soup recipes.